Other Power-Driven Mobility Devices (OPDMD)

 - Controlled access roads such as fire roads.

-As of August 2024, approved roads and trails in each park unit, by District are as follows (more to come):
+As of August 2024, devices other than electric bicycles and tricycles are approved on the following roads and trails in each District (more to come):

 Unit Name |